Menu

 The rule of law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are encouraged to come up with their own classroom codes of conduct which allow discussion of right and wrong each year.
-Pupils will also be involved in the revision of the school behaviour policy.

 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the police are regular parts of our calendar and help reinforce this message.

 Individual liberty

-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and we advise how to exercise these safely, for example through our e-safety and PSHE lessons.
-Whether it be through choice of challenge, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-Wherever possible we give pupils choices when their behaviour is challenging, explaining the consequences of their choices and encouraging them to take the better option.
+Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and we advise how to exercise these safely, for example through our online safety and PSHE lessons.
+Whether it be through choice of challenge, or how they record their work, or participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Wherever possible we give pupils the opportunity to make the right choice when they have made a mistake with their behaviour, we teach the importance of consequences and relational repair.

 Mutual respect